 I had to know more.

-What followed was an independent study with Rabbi Lieberman.
+What followed was an independent study with that rabbi.
 Slowly, I began to grasp the vast ocean that is Masorah.
 As my studies continued I learned that, according to Jewish tradition, not even a single letter can be added or subtracted from the Torah.
 If this were to happen, the entire Torah would be unkosher—rendering that scroll unfit for ritual use.

 Together, we learned that the Spiral Pei has two names: Pei Lefufah or Wrapped Pei, and Pei Kefulah or Doubled Pei.
-It was Rabbi Lieberman who pointed out that the Pei I had seen in Germany wasn’t exactly a spiral…it was a doubled Pei, namely a Pei within a Pei!
+It was the rabbi who pointed out that the Pei I had seen in Germany wasn’t exactly a spiral…it was a doubled Pei, namely a Pei within a Pei!

 A Bolt from the Blue